cattymod/docs/docs/website/embedding.md

 You can also use hex colors if you escape the `#` with percent encoding: `%23abc123`.

-### Addons {#addons}

-By default, embeds have no addons enabled.
-This can be overridden with the `addons` parameter, which is a comma separated list of addon IDs to enable.
-For example: https://turbowarp.org/15832807/embed?addons=pause,gamepad,mute-project

-Useful addons and their IDs:

- - "Pause button" is `pause`
- - "Muted project player mode" is `mute-project`
- - "Remove curved stage border" is `remove-curved-stage-border`
- - "File drag and drop" is `drag-drop`
- - "Gamepad support" is `gamepad`
- - "Reverse order of project controls" is `editor-buttons-reverse-order`
- - "Clone counter" is `clones`

-Other addons will have no effect on the embed.

 ## Security considerations {#security}

 If you use user-supplied information to generate embed links, you should sanitize any arguments to make sure users can't supply arbitrary URL parameters as some can lead to unexpected behaviors.